FeisalAlaswad/GenClass-Running-Example/Redme.md

 # Detailed Example for Converting Software Requirements to PlantUML Class Diagram

 ## Software Requirements
-1. The system should allow the HR department to register new employees with details such as:
-   - Employee ID
-   - Name
-   - Position
-   - Department
-   - Contact Information.
-2. The system should enable employees to mark their attendance via biometric or web interface, recording timestamps.
-3. HR or managers should be able to generate attendance reports for employees for a given time period.
-4. Employees should be able to request leave, and managers should approve or reject leave requests.
-5. The system should notify employees and managers about:
-   - Pending leave requests,
-   - Attendance anomalies,
-   - Reminders.
+The attendance system is designed to streamline employee attendance management for organizations.
+The system should allow the HR department to register new employees with details such as Employee ID, Name, Position, Department, and Contact Information.
+The system should enable employees to mark their attendance via biometric or web interface, recording timestamps.
+HR or managers should be able to generate attendance reports for employees for a given time period.
+Additionally, employees should be able to request leave, and managers should have the ability to approve or reject these requests.
+The system should also notify employees and managers about pending leave requests, attendance anomalies, and reminders.
 ---

 ## Step 1: NLP Using SpaCy